Frequently Asked Questions (FAQ)

 Courses are run in different venues and for different durations.
 Some have lots of handouts, some include a charge for refreshments.
 Courses held in rooms at Cook and Hughes have a rental charge, and course members pay a subsidised rate of $1.50 per week, payable in advance for the whole course, or at least the first term or semester.
 Course in clubs usually require you to take out membership of that club.

 Our policy is that fees will be paid in full by the second week of the course, and are not negotiable.
 There are no discounts or special consideration with fees.
 For courses longer than 12 weeks, fees can be paid by term or semester, at the course leader’s discretion.
 The course leader sets the fees to cover the expenses of the course.
 The fees may include the cost of morning or afternoon tea provisions, if members of the class are willing to organise this.

 Yes.
 Click on the Activites link above to see the other events that U3A organises.

 You can join online by following the Join link and filling in the application form.
-If you prefer, you can download and print the application form and bring it to one of the U3A Canberra offices where you can make a payment for your membership.
-The offices have printed forms if you do not have your own printer.
+If you prefer, you can download and print the application form and bring it to U3A's Hughes or Cook offices where you can make a payment for your membership.
+Those offices have printed forms if you do not have your own printer.
 You can also download an application form and send it in by post with a cheque.